Kardar-Parisi-Zhang Equation from Long-Range Exclusion Processes: Analytic Compactification

-We proceed to prove \eqref{eq:CtifySFS1I}.
-The proof for \eqref{eq:CtifySFS1II} follows via identical considerations.
-To this end, as said prior we almost copy the proof of Proposition 3.2 in \cite{DT}.
-Appealing to the SDE-dynamics of $\mathfrak{J}^{N}$, we have the estimate
+We will now prove \eqref{eq:CtifySFS1I}.
+The proof of \eqref{eq:CtifySFS1II} follows by identical methods upon elementary replacements like replacing $\Z$ by $\mathbb{T}_{N}$.
+We will basically copy the proof of Proposition 3.2 in \cite{DT}.
+By definition of $\mathbf{J}^{N}$ in Definition \ref{definition:CtifySFS}, we get, for $\|\|=\|\|_{\omega;2p}$,